-- 1. I physically remove myself from my environment.
+- 1. I physically removed myself from my environment.

-- 2. If possible, I go to my favorite spot in nature to process things.
+- 2. I went to my favorite spot in nature to process things.

-- 3. I listen to kirtan music (chanting), which deeply nourishes my heart.
+- 3. I listened to kirtan music (chanting), which deeply nourished my heart.

-- 4. I reflect on what it would take to become at peace with my inner world, in spite of my external world.
+- 4. I reflected on what it would take to become at peace with my inner world, in spite of my external world.

-I know that not everyone has the luxury of living next door to such a beautiful nature sanctuary, and kirtan may be too foreign-sounding to unfamiliar ears.
+I know that not everyone has the luxury of living next door to such a beautiful nature sanctuary, and kirtan is admittedly not to most Westerners’ tastes.
 So, if I were to give advice, I’d suggest going anywhere that’s away from the triggering environment – maybe the library or coffee shop if nature’s not an option.
 And try listening to music that uplifts your spirit.
 This combination alone is often enough to end my feedback loop from hell.
 Let me know if it works for you!